-Per- and polyfluoroalkylated substances (PFAS) are human-made chemicals that have been used in a range of industrial and consumer products, including firefighting foams.
+Per- and polyfluoroalkylated substances (PFAS) are a group of human-made chemicals that have been used in a variety of industrial and consumer products, including firefighting foams, non-stick cookware, stain-resistant fabrics, and food packaging.

-In North Bay, historic firefighting training activities conducted from the early 1970s to the mid-1990s at Jack Garland Airport and 22 Wing/CFB North Bay have been identified as the primary source of PFAS impacts on airport lands and surrounding areas.
+In North Bay, historic firefighting training activities conducted by the Department of National Defence (DND) from the early 1970s to the mid-1990s at Jack Garland Airport and 22 Wing/CFB North Bay have been identified as the source of PFAS impacts on airport lands and surrounding areas.
 At the time, these practices followed accepted industry standards; however, PFAS use is now restricted due to increased understanding of environmental and health impacts.
+The City of North Bay assumed ownership of the airport lands from the federal government in 1998.

 PFAS levels detected in North Bay’s municipal drinking water supply remain below the interim guidance values set by Ontario’s Ministry of the Environment, Conservation and Parks (MECP).